Record delete requests (UI Workflow) record-delete

 IMPORTANT

-As part of ongoing changes to improve efficiency and make dataset operations less expensive, organizations who have been moved to the Delta format can delete data from the Identity Service, Real-Time Customer Profile, and the data lake.
+To improve efficiency and make dataset operations less expensive, organizations who have been moved to the Delta format can delete data from the Identity Service, Real-Time Customer Profile, and the data lake.
 This type of user is referred to as delta-migrated.
 Users from organizations who have been delta-migrated can choose to delete records from either a single or all datasets.
-Users from organizations who have not been delta-migrated cannot choose to delete records from either a single or all datasets as seen in the image below.
-In this case, continue to the provide identities section of the guide.
+Users from organizations that have not undergone delta migration are unable to selectively delete records from either a single dataset or all datasets, as shown in the image below.
+In this case, continue to the Provide identities section of the guide.

 The request creation workflow with the Delete record option selected and highlighted.